SPK (band): History

 Leong and Revell returned to Australia and added Karina Hayes as vocalist.
 They issued Zamia Lehmanni: Songs of Byzantine Flowers in 1986 which provided a single, "In Flagrante Delicto".
 It was followed by Digitalis Ambigua: Gold & Poison in 1987.
 Allmusic's Sean Carruthers observed that Revell "was in a period of transition... [s]omewhere between the industrial noise of the early years and his later soundtrack work".
 In 1988, the band issued a live album, Oceania...
 In Performance 1987 but disbanded during the year.
 In 1989, Revell moved into work on scores and soundtracks.
 SPK's track "In Flagrante Delicto" was used by Revell for his work on the soundtrack for the 1989 film, Dead Calm.
 By 1991 Leong and Revell had moved to Los Angeles.

-McFarlane regarded SPK to be "at the forefront of the local post-punk, electronic/experimental movement of the late 1970s ... [their] music progressed from discordant, industrial-strength metal noise to sophisticated and restrained dance-rock with strange attributes".